pip-services/pip-services-docs/content/en/golang/redis/cache/redis_cache.md

 - **correlationId**: string - (optional) transaction id used to trace execution through the call chain.
 - **key**: string - unique value key.
-- **returns**: error - error or nil no errors occured.
+- **returns**: error - error or nil if no errors occurred.

 #### Retrieve
 Retrieves a cached value from the cache using its key.
-If the value is missing in the cache or expired, it returns nil.
+If the value is missing in the cache or has expired, it returns nil.

 > (c [*RedisCache]()) Retrieve(correlationId string, key string) (value interface{}, err error)